Performance Management Overview

 - Training and skill-building workshops in performance management topics

-- Discussions Groups in which EMS representatives meet with supervisors and managers from various departments to discuss topics of interest or problem-solve questions and concerns
+- Discussions Groups in which SWS representatives meet with supervisors and managers from various departments to discuss topics of interest or problem-solve questions and concerns

 - Feedback on documents relating to performance management, informal conflict resolution and process guidance, as well as help interpreting and implementing laws, policies and procedures